-The term “white knight” refers to an individual or (more popularly) a company that acquires a target company that would be otherwise acquired by another hostile acquirer at a consideration which is considerably less than the fair value of the target company.
-Interestingly, the company that intends to acquire the target company forcibly is known as the “black knight”.
-In other words, a white knight takeover comes as a relief to the target company in case of a hostile takeover by a black knight, given that a white knight usually comes up with a much better value proposition that includes retention of the current management team, better terms of the acquisition, etc.
+The term “white knight” refers to an individual or (more popularly) a company that acquires a target company that another hostile acquirer would otherwise acquire at a consideration that is considerably less than the fair value of the target company.
+Interestingly, the company that intends to purchase the target company forcibly is known as the “black knight.”
+In other words, a white knight takeover comes as a relief to the target company in case of a hostile takeover by a black knight, given that it usually comes up with a much better value proposition that includes retention of the current management team, better terms of the acquisition, etc.

-In the battlefield, a white knight appears as the savior and the last resort to save its army from the hostilities and atrocities of the opponent.
+On the battlefield, it appears as the savior and the last resort to save its army from the hostilities and atrocities of the opponent.
 Now, metaphorically business is analogous to a battle, while the marketplace denotes a battlefield.
-In business parlance, a white knight basically denotes a savior in the form of a friendly acquirer.
-When a company turns into a target for a hostile takeover, then the white knight comes into the picture with a fair acquisition plan that can save the target company from the hostile takeover and help it grow in the future.
+In business parlance, a white knight represents a savior in the form of a friendly acquirer.
+When a company turns into a target for a hostile takeover, then it comes into the picture with a fair acquisition plan that can save the target company from the hostile takeover and help it grow in the future.

-This is can either be a company or an individual who intends to bail out the target company from a hostile takeover by another acquirer (also termed as the black knight).
-Although after being acquired by the white knight the target company loses its independence, it is still far better than being taken over by a black knight.
+This can be a company or an individual who intends to bail out the target company from a hostile takeover by another acquirer (also called the black knight).
+Although the target company loses its independence after being acquired by the white knight, it is still far better than being taken over by a black knight.

 Examples of White Knight

-- Bass Brothers: In the year 1984, Sid Bass and his sons increased their stake in Walt Disney Productions from 5.5% to 8.6% to become the largest single bloc shareholder of the company and then saved it from hostile acquisition bid of Saul P. Steinberg.
+- Bass Brothers: In 1984, Sid Bass and his sons increased their stake in Walt Disney Productions from 5.5% to 8.6% to become the largest single bloc shareholder of the company and then saved it from the hostile acquisition bid of Saul P. Steinberg.

-- Wolters Samson: In the year 1987, Elsevier, which was the largest publishing house in the Netherlands then, expressed its interest to purchase a stake in Kluwer Publishers in a hostile bid.
+- Wolters Samson: In the year 1987, Elsevier, which was the largest publishing house in the Netherlands then, expressed its interest in purchasing a stake in Kluwer Publishers in a hostile bid.
 However, Kluwer Publishers fended off the attempted hostile takeover by Elsevier by merging with Wolters Samson to form Wolters Kluwer.

-- Compaq: In the year 1998, Compaq came to the rescue of Digital Equipment Corporation, which was in pretty bad shape then.
-Compaq acquired Digital Equipment Corporation for $9.6 billion at that time, which was partly paid in cash and partly in exchange for Compaq’s shares.
-In this case, Compaq acted as the white knight for Digital Equipment Corporation’s tottering business.
+- Compaq: In 1998, Compaq came to the rescue of Digital Equipment Corporation, which was in pretty bad shape then.
+Compaq acquired Digital Equipment Corporation for $9.6 billion, partly paid in cash and in exchange for Compaq’s shares.
+Compaq acted as the white knight for Digital Equipment Corporation’s tottering business in this case.

 - Severstal: In the year 2006, Severstal, a Russian steel giant then, acted as the white knight for Arcelor to defend it against Mittal Steel’s merger deal.
-Severstal offered to pay a higher acquisition price compared to Mittal Steel, which offered to pay $34 billion for a 49.4% stake in the merged entity (Arcelor-Mittal).
+Severstal offered to pay a higher acquisition price than Mittal Steel, which contributed to paying $34 billion for a 49.4% stake in the merged entity (Arcelor-Mittal).

-- Bayer: In the year 2006, Bayer offered $20 billion to beat the hostile takeover of Schering by Merck, which was valued at $17.9 billion.
-Basically, Bayer acted as a white knight to save Schering from the hostile merger negotiations with Merck.
+- Bayer: In 2006, Bayer offered $20 billion to beat the hostile takeover of Schering by Merck, valued at $17.9 billion.
+Bayer acted as a white knight to save Schering from the hostile merger negotiations with Merck.

-- P. Morgan Chase: In the year 2008, J.P.
-Morgan Chase acted as the white knight by acquiring Bear Stearns in order to help it avoid insolvency after it stock price nosedived resulting in market capitalization declined by 92%.
+- P. Morgan Chase: In 2008, J.P.
+Morgan Chase acted as the white knight by acquiring Bear Stearns to help it avoid insolvency after its stock price nosedived, resulting in market capitalization declining by 92%.
 J.P.
-Morgan Chase purchased at huge discount for a mere $2 per share.
+Morgan Chase purchased at a considerable discount for a mere $2 per share.

-- Fiat S.p.A: In the year 2009, Fiat S.p.A. acquired 35% stake in Chrysler to save the beleaguered automaker from the jaws of liquidation.
-The two entities combined to form a new, Fiat Chrysler Automobiles.
+- Fiat S.p.A: In 2009, Fiat S.p.A. acquired a 35% stake in Chrysler to save the beleaguered automaker from the jaws of liquidation.
+The two entities combined to form a new Fiat Chrysler Automobiles.

 White Knight in a Hostile Takeover

-Now, the relationship between a white knight, black knight, and target company can be elaborated as follows:
+Now, the relationship between a white knight, a black knight, and the target company can be elaborated as follows:

-- Step 1: Let us assume that Company A (black knight) has expressed its interest to acquire Company B (target company) with a bid offer.
+- Step 1: Let us assume that Company A (black knight) has expressed interest in acquiring Company B (target company) with a bid offer.

-- Step 2: Next, Company B is not satisfied with either the purchase consideration or terms of the deal and so rejects the bid-offer.
+- Step 2: Next, Company B is not satisfied with either the purchase consideration or terms of the deal and rejects the bid offer.

 - Step 3: Next, once the bid-offer is rejected, Company A resorts to a more hostile approach and attempts to the takeover of Company B’s stake forcibly, such as purchasing majority shares from the open market.